 A telephoto lens for your iPhone!
 This can be used to change the distance perspective.
 It shortens the gap of the distance between your subject and the background.

 Photographing lightning is no easy feat.
 The subject in question is moving at 320,000,000 ft per second or about 1/3 the speed of light.
 And then gone in a flash.

-A relatively long shutter speed is needed to capture the segment of time the lightning will occur in.
-A lightning trigger can be used, and it will fire off the image automatically.
+You’ll need relatively long shutter speeds to capture the lightning.
+A lightning trigger will fire off the image automatically.

-Incorporating lightning into an image can help to add that fine art quality.
-This is something that can work well in with landscape, street and even astrophotography.
+Incorporating lighting into an image can help to add that fine art quality.
+This is something that can work well in all fields.
+Landscape, street, and even astrophotography.

 Ad-hoc images work, but the whole series needs to come from planning and a clear concept.